 Current Status and Issues

-As of Autumn 2016, the primary web site has been established and published, and roughly half of the key pages have been completed in at least draft form.
-The volunteer efforts on this project will continue in 2017, ahead of or in parallel with work on other projects in the program.
+As of Spring 2017, the primary web site has been established and published, and roughly half of the key pages have been completed in at least draft form.
+The volunteer efforts on this project will continue in 2017 and 2018, ahead of or in parallel with work on other projects in the program.